VixenLights/web.vixenlights.com/content/en/developer/issue-management.md

 * **Fix Version** This should be added when the code is merged and will be included in the next version.
 * **Assignee/Reporter** Who is working on it, and who reported it.
 * **Description/Attachements** (<span style="color: #ff6600;">*</span>)  Include as much detail about the problem here.
 If needed, attach config files, sequences, logs, etc.
 * **Task Group**  We tried to use this to track a rough timeframe of when work would be done.
-Finding it too hard to predict, so we&#8217;ve stopped using it.
+Finding it too hard to predict, so we've stopped using it.
 * **Epic Link**  Which _Project_ of work this falls under, if any.
 Leave empty unless you're sure of what it should be.

 ### Epic/Project Tickets